 Qualified applicants are encouraged to complete the application process early in their high school senior year.
 Applicants are encouraged to contact the Office of Admissions at 1-800-CATAWBA to determine their admission status.
-Denied applications may be appealed to the Student Appeals Committee.
+Denied applications may be appealed to the Faculty Admissions Committee and/or the Dean of Admissions.